irchelp/irchelp.github.io/documents/_content/pages/irchelp/clients/cross/index.md

+---
+title: Cross-platform IRC clients.
+---
 # Cross-platform IRC clients

 ## ChatZilla

 [ChatZilla](/irchelp/clients/cross/chatzilla.html) runs as an addon for Firefox and Seamonkey, or standalone with the help of XULRunner, and as such is portable to all platforms on which Firefox can run.

 ## LeafChat